AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

 Bookmark your SAP Business Application Studio link.

-In the Workspace on the right side in the SAP Business Application Studio you will find the incident-management application.
+Go back to the BTP cockpit. clikc on the Go to Application tile next to the SAP Build Work Zone, standard edition Application to open the Workzone application.

+Check if the Secure Incident Management Application is present.
+Open it in a incognito window or a different browserand login with the alice.support user.
+Bookmark the application.

+Now you are ready to start the excercises.

 ## Summary